-In that situation, I read John Donne.
-John Donne knew of love and prison and illness.
+In times of stress, I read John Donne again.
+He knew of love and prison and illness.
 And he wrote deeply and powerfully about the presence of God in all those conditions.
 When he lay ill in his older years, he wrote (in Hymn to God, My God, In My Sickness):

 I joy that in these straits I see my west;

-For though their currents yield return to none,

-What shall my west hurt me?
-As west and east

-In all flat maps (and I am one) are one,

-So death doth touch the resurrection.
+For though their currents yield return to none, What shall my west hurt me?
+As west and east In all flat maps (and I am one) are one, So death doth touch the resurrection.

-But Donne may be most well known by words which ring true, so true, this year, from his Meditation 17, NUNC LENTO SONITU DICUNT, MORIERIS ["Now this bell tolling softly for another, says to me, Thou must die."]
+But Donne may be most well-known by words which ring true, from his Meditation 17, NUNC LENTO SONITU DICUNT, MORIERIS ["Now this bell tolling softly for another, says to me, Thou must die."]